yowcow/stubby/README.md

     ok = stubby:stop().
 ```

-(See src/stubby.erl for more options starting up a server)
+See src/stubby.erl for more options starting up a server.

-By default, a booted stubby serves:

-* `/`: always respond with status code 200
-* `/blackhole/[...]`: always respond with status code 204

 In a testcase, make a request to stubby URL, then get the most recent request to the **specified** path with: